SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration.md

 | `environment`       | `string`   | - | **Required** <br>Specifies the environment (for example, 'US2' or 'EU2').|
 | `tripID`       | `string`   | - | **Required** <br>Unique identifier of the trip, formatted as a UUID.|

-This deep link URL facilitates accessing detailed trip information in SAP Concur solutions through either SSO or username/password authentication when launched from third-party applications, seamlessly directing users to the corresponding itinerary.
+This deeplink URL facilitates accessing detailed trip information in SAP Concur solutions through either SSO or username/password authentication when launched from third-party applications, seamlessly directing users to the corresponding itinerary.

 #### Example:
 ```